numat/numat.github.io/jobs.md

 title: Jobs | NuMat
 layout: header
 background: office_mof.jpg
-header: We love talented people.
+header: NuMat is growing.
+Grow with us.
 permalink: /jobs/
 ---

-We do not have any open positions at this time.
-However, we are always looking for talented individuals.
+We don't have any open positions at this time.
+However, we're always on the lookout for talented, passionate people who want to work with us.
 If you would like us to consider your candidacy for future positions, please submit an application.

 ###[Senior Chemist](/jobs/senior-chemist/)